-- Help Survivors of Violence: As a Safe Harbor volunteer you will ensure essential services to women, children, and men who are survivors of domestic violence or sexual assault.
+As a Safe Harbor volunteer you will ensure essential services to women, children, and men who are survivors of domestic violence of sexual assault.
 Your services can help these individuals rebuild their lives.

 Safe Harbor Volunteer Requirements

 For volunteers opportunities that involve direct work with clients, please note the following requirements: